Mayor Marick receives ‘whitewash’ reply from Anseong

 Below are 3 search results on Naver (the most popular search engine in Korea) for dog meat restaurant using three different names used for dog meat soup: Boshintang, Sacheoltang and Youngyangtang.

-This search resulted in 71 restaurants and businesses in and around the city of Anseong alone.
-If there are this many restaurants that just serve dog meat soup, imagine how many more dog farms and slaughterhouses would be present in and around Anseong to supply the wider dog-meat demand.
+This search resulted in 71 restaurants and businesses in the vicinity of the city of Anseong alone.
+If there are this many restaurants that just serve dog meat soup, imagine how many more dog farms and slaughterhouses would be present in the vicinity of Anseong to supply the wider dog-meat demand.

 It’s too scary to think about it.